OutSystems/docs-product/src/setup/unattended-install/config-tool-ref.md

     The admin password is optional and is only used for integrated authentication purposes where the password isn’t stored in the server configuration file.

-    If a platform server password is provided, sets the password for the Platform Server Admin user.
+    If you provide the optional `/SetPlatformServerAdminPassword` parameter with a password, sets the password for the Platform Server `admin` user.

 `/RebuildSession <session_db_admin_username> <session_db_admin_password>`